 19.45 Ending & Correcting Sanctions

-Sanctions should end when one of the following occur:
+Sanctions should end and the sanction count should reset to zero when one of the following occur:

 Employment counselors may lift a sanction in circumstances where they feel the sanction is no longer appropriate.